What is a Third-Party Vendor and Why is Third-Party Security Important?

 Managing vendor security the easy way

 Just because data breaches are on the rise doesn’t mean your business has to be next.
-The best way to protect your data is to manage vendor security.

 Every vendor you do business with should meet or exceed your company’s security standards.
-You also need to perform risk assessments periodically to find out where your company is vulnerable so you can fix those problem areas quickly.
+You also need to perform security risk assessments periodically to find out where your company is vulnerable so you can fix those problem areas quickly.

 Let us evaluate your vendors